 |Microbiology (fundamentals of microbiology for science majors)||3||4|

 |General Chemistry w/lab (for science majors-include inorganic & qualitative analysis)||8||12|

 |Organic Chemistry w/lab (for science majors)||8||12|

 |Biochemistry (for science majors one upper division course)||3||4|

-http://pharmacyschool.usc.edu/programs/pharmd/pharmdprogram/admission/ General Biology w/lab (excludes human anatomy & physiology, botany and microbiology), Human Physiology, Microbiology (fundamental of microbiology with lab for science majors), General chemistry (for science majors to include inorganic & qualitative chemistry), Biochemistry (for science major one upper division course).
-Statistics (non-business), Physics (science or life science majors- thermodynamics & electromagnetism recommended), uppder division Molecular Biology, Social and Behavioral Sciences - Human Behavior (General Psychology or Intro to Sociology or Cultural Anthropology or a related course) are recommended.
+http://pharmacyschool.usc.edu/programs/pharmd/pharmdprogram/admission/ General Biology w/lab (excludes human anatomy & physiology, botany and microbiology), Human Physiology, Microbiology (fundamental of microbiology with lab for science majors), General chemistry (for science majors to include inorganic & qualitative chemistry), Biochemistry (for science major one upper division course), Calculus, and Statistics (non-business).
+Physics (science or life science majors- thermodynamics & electromagnetism recommended), uppder division Molecular Biology, Social and Behavioral Sciences - Human Behavior (General Psychology or Intro to Sociology or Cultural Anthropology or a related course) are recommended.

 a) A bachelor’s degree is required.